EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 Other users home dirs won't be set up like this unless you do it manually, EmberOS is mostly assuming  with Pi as the only non-system user.

+## Alternate shells
+fish, elvish, bash, and xonsh are included.
+I highly suggest trying xonsh, it is amazing! `xonsh` will likely never be removed from EmberOS and may be used instead of bash.

+### Setting as default shell

+`chsh -s $(which xonsh)`

 ## Enabling services